PrimeTimeTran/next-blog/data/blog/finance/trading/25-10-02-dkng-cds.md

 ## Thesis

-On 9/30/26 HOOD announced that they had handled 4B contracts all time in their FSB vertical pumping their price while tanking their competitors.
+On 9/30/26 HOOD announced that they had handled 4B contracts all time in their FSB vertical pumping their price and tanking their competitors.

 The market thinks that HOOD is going to eat other FSB companies lunch such as DKNG.

-Diving deeper I found that DKNG's RSI is now 15 after their sell off, indicating they're oversold.
+Analyzing DKNG I found that it's RSI is 15 after their sell off, indicating they're oversold.

 <img src="/static/images/25-10-02-dkng-cds.png" alt="preview" />

-I believe they've got a moat which HOOD will have a hard time overcoming after comparing the features/functionality of both platforms.
+I'm long DKNG as they've got a moat which HOOD will have a hard time overcoming after comparing the features/functionality of both platforms.